Mahama Ayariga: Minister of state

-In 2009 when Prof John Evans Atta Mills won the elections, Ayariga became the Presidential Spokesman before he was subsequently appointed Deputy Minister of Trade and Industry.
+In 2009, when Prof John Evans Atta Mills won the elections, Ayariga became the Presidential Spokesman before he was subsequently appointed Deputy Minister of Trade and Industry.
 He was subsequently appointed Deputy Minister of Education.
 Mahama Ayariga was nominated for appointment as Minister for Information by President John Dramani Mahama in January 2013.
-Mahama Ayariga serves on the Appointments Committee of Ghana 7th Parliament of the 4th Republic.
+Mahama Ayariga serves on the Appointments Committee of the Parliament of Ghana.